 It’s also good for the health of the daylilies because they’ll stop growing as well and they’ll produce smaller flowers if you don’t divide them every five years.
-Seeing fewer blooms than normal on the daylilies will be sad, and you’ll be able to avoid situations like this by just dividing them when it’s time to do so.
+Seeing fewer blooms than normal will be sad, and you’ll be able to avoid situations like this by just dividing them when it’s time to do so.

 The dividing process is easy enough that you can do it even if you’re a beginner.
 You only need a garden shovel of some sort and a sharp knife to divide the plants.

 Technically, you could divide the daylilies using a garden shovel as well if the shovel is sharp enough, but it’d be a lot easier to use a sharp knife.
-Simply follow the daylily division advice above and you’ll surely get the results that you want.
+Simply follow the division advice above and you’ll surely get the results that you want.

 Let your friends and family members know how simple it is to divide daylilies.
-If you ever wind up with more daylilies than you need, then you can always try to give some to others who would appreciate them.
+If you ever wind up with more than you need, you can always try to give some to others who would appreciate them.